 Victorian Interschools Committee

-Ski and Snowboard Australia (SSA) is Australia’s peak body for snowsports.
-Its Board is elected by SSA Members, it is predominantly Federal Government funded and is affiliated with the Australian Olympic Committee and the International Ski Federation.
+Snow Australia is Australia’s peak body for snowsports.
+Its Board is elected by Snow Australia Members, it is predominantly Federal Government funded and is affiliated with the Australian Olympic Committee and the International Ski Federation.

-In turn, VISC will gain representation on the recently established SSA National Participation Committee, which amongst other things will provide a forum for all State-based Interschools Committees.
+In turn, VISC will gain representation on the Snow Australia National Interschools Committee, which amongst other things will provide a forum for all state based Interschools Committees.

 In broad terms, the composition of VISC membership reflects the “three pillars” of Interschool Snowsports being: